 The HSE reported that 7,424 people were in receipt of residential services in 2017, 203 fewer than reported in the NIDD.
-12 As there is such a small difference between the KPI and NIDD figures, in the age and sex profile presented in Figure 11 for 2017, the age and sex adjusted KPI figure is not presented.
+16 As there is such a small difference between the KPI and NIDD figures, in the age and sex profile presented in Figure 11 for 2017 the age-and sex-adjusted KPI figure is not presented.

-Respite Services
+Respite services

-There are a number of different respite services captured in the NIDD.
+A number of different respite services are captured in the NIDD.
 These include crisis and planned respite, occasional respite with host family, overnight respite in the home, day respite in the home, and centre-based day respite.
 In addition to the numbers availing of the services, the number of crisis and planned respite nights are also captured.

 In 2012, 5,541 (20.1 per cent) individuals were in receipt of respite (day and/or overnight) services compared to 4,806 (16.9 per cent) in 2017.
-In 2017, there were more males in receipt of respite services and the majority of users were in the younger age groups (Figure 14).
+In 2017, there were more males in receipt of respite services, and the majority of users were in the younger age groups (Figure 14).

-FIGURE 14 NIDD: Number of People in Receipt of Any Respite, Rate per 1,000 population and Proportion of NIDD Registrations by Age and Sex, 2017
+FIGURE 14 NIDD: Number and proportion of individuals in receipt of any respite, by age and sex, 2017

-Day Respite
+Day respite

-Over the period 2012-2017, there was a 26.8 per cent decrease in the number in receipt of day respite (2012 - 888; 2017 - 650).
-Of those availing of day respite in 2017, the majority (68.8 per cent) report using the service for one-half day per week, while a further 18.0 per cent record one day per week.
-Almost 80 per cent of those utilising day respite services are under 35 years old.
-There were a total of 806 day respite sessions per week reported for 2017, multiplying this by 50 gives an estimated 40,300 in the year.
-13 The majority of users (87.0 per cent) had one session per week.
+Over the period 2012-2017, there was a 26.8 per cent decrease in the number of individuals in receipt of day respite (2012, 888; 2017, 650).
+Of those availing of day respite in 2017 (2.3 per cent), the majority (68.8 per cent) reported using the service for one half-day per week, while a further 18.0 per cent recorded one day per week.
+Almost 80 per cent of those using day respite services were under 35 years old.
+A total of 806 day respite sessions per week was reported for 2017 (Figure 15); multiplying this by 50 gives an estimated 40,300 in the year.
+The majority of users (87.0 per cent) had one session per week.
+There is a large gender difference in usage in the younger age groups, with males using more sessions than females.